JulienGAMartin/pedtricks/README.md

 This package is taking the core functions from pedantics, removed the dependencies on archived packages ("MasterBayes") and removed function based on C libraries that are outdated, providing an easier to maintain package

-New functions will include a ggplot function to plot pedigree `ggpedigree()` and more

 Install with

 ```r